rjmunro/vagrant-librarian-chef/README.md

 ## Usage

-Vagrant will automatically run Librarian-Chef before any provisioning step, so simply set up your Cheffile as you normally would.
+Vagrant will automatically install and run Librarian-Chef on the guest machine before any provisioning step, so simply set up your Cheffile as you normally would.

 You may specify the subdirectory within which to run `librarian-chef`